Auxlanger/Nuda/README.md

 For each syllable in a new root:

 - a [D12](https://en.wikipedia.org/wiki/Dice#Standard_variations) is rolled to determine the initial consonant (1=b, 2=d, 3=f, 4=g, 5=k, 6=l, 7=m, 8=n, 9=p, 10=s, 11=t, 12=y)
-- a [D6](https://en.wikipedia.org/wiki/Dice#Standard_variations) is rolled to determine the vowel (1=a, 2=a, 3=i, 4=i, 5=u, 6=u).
+- a [D6](https://en.wikipedia.org/wiki/Dice#Standard_variations) is rolled to determine the vowel (1=a, 2=a, 3=e, 4=i, 5=o, 6=u).

-The first roll is always used.
-No re-rolls are permitted.
-That is, except for proper nouns, the formulation of new word roots must always be entirely random.
+Except for proper nouns and mnemonic patterns or sequences, the creation of new word roots must always be entirely random by means of dice rolls as shown above.
+However, a randomly rolled word root can be rejected if for some reason inherent to the language it would be likely to cause problems, cause confusion or be difficult to remember.
+In that case the entire word root is rolled again.

 The name of the language, *Nuda*, was the result of the first four dice rolls in the construction of the language.

 The language shall have a **very small, strict grammar**.